-Waring students must receive credit in the following courses in Grades 9-12 in order to receive a diploma.
-In the cases of a Medical Leave, exceptions may be made case by case (see Medical Leave) where "Medical Leave" is reported on transcripts in lieu of "Credit."
-Students entering after Grade Nine must provide transcript evidence of equivalent work, with the exception of French, Athletics, Health, Music and Endterm.
+Waring students must receive credit in the following courses in Group 2 -5 (Grades 9-12) in order to receive a diploma.
+Students entering after Group 2 (Grade 9) must provide transcript evidence of equivalent work, with the exception of French, Writing, Athletics, Health, Music and Endterm.
 A semester hour is equivalent to one period weekly of class instruction for one semester.
 Seniors may apply to modify their diploma requirement by taking a Senior Intensive in place of one course (see Senior Intensives).
+In the cases of a Medical Leave, exceptions may be made case by case (see Medical Leave) where "Leave of Absence" is reported on transcripts in lieu of "Credit" up to a stipulated threshold.